ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 ### Headings

-**Notes:**

-- Please limit to a heading level of 5.
+Please limit to a heading level of 5.

-- Heading levels 3 and onwards use the hash style.
-- If you are using the hash style for headers, make sure to separate the hash (`#`) sign and the header text with a space to enable GFM parsing.
+If you are using the hash style for headers, make sure to separate the hash (`#`) sign and the header text with a space to enable GFM parsing.

-- Optionally, but preferably, add an extra line before and after the headings.
+Optionally, but preferably, add an extra line before and after the headings (this applies for both underline and hash styles).
-  - Doing so will help make the headings stand out a bit more when editing.
+Doing so will help make the headings stand out a bit more when editing.

 #### Titles